gotchoices/votetorrent/README.md

     * CID (hash) on DHT is based on voter’s public key
     * Voter may join DHT to receive updates from authority, or may participate from notifications
 * Authority issues solicitation:
-    * Includes public key, authority signature, description, slot list, deadlines, rules
+    * Includes public key, authority signature, description, question list, deadlines, rules
 * Authority issues election:
     * Includes public key, solicitation signature, candidate list, URL(s), time frames, and voter roll (including public keys for each voter) if registration is fixed
     * Authority signs election digest